LF-Decentralized-Trust/project-proposals/HIPs/bevel.md

 * Corda Enterprise

 # Motivation
-<mark>_**Motivation** for this project, a longer justification of the project may be a couple of hundred words.
-Why is this project better at solving a problem compared to parallel proposals or implemented projects?_</mark>

 Setting up a new DLT/Blockchain network or maintaining an existing DLT/Blockchain network in a production-scale environment is not straightforward.
 For the existing DLT/Blockchain platforms, each has its own architecture, which means the same way of setting up one DLT/Blockchain network cannot be applied to others.

 Therefore, when blockchain developers are asked to use an unfamiliar DLT/Blockchain platform, it requires significant effort for even experienced technicians to properly setup the DLT/Blockchain network.
 This is especially true in large-scale production projects across heterogeneous corporate environments which require other key aspects such as security and service availability.